-- Computer systems used for:

-- Communications with the NYISO,

-- Managing its resources, and

-- Communicating and dispatching its resources

-- Resource Metering Infrastructure

-- PSC approved metering will be used for all instantaneous and billing related devices (RTU not included).

-- See PSC Approved Meter List.

-- Voice communications with the NYISO address communication outage or issues of operational performance.
+- Computer systems used for: - o Communications with the NYISO, - o Managing its resources, and - o Communicating and dispatching its resources - Resource Metering Infrastructure o Metering compliant with the (i) NYISO Meter Services Entity, (ii) Revenue Metering Requirements and (iii) Control Center Requirements Manuals will be used for all instantaneous and billing related devices (RTU not included). - o PSC approved metering will be used for all instantaneous and billing related devices (RTU not included). - See PSC Approved Meter List. - Voice communications with the NYISO address communication outage or issues of operational performance.